 This procedure uses an incision that runs beneath the underwear line from hip to hip.
 This is the most common approach, as it gives us plenty of access to both tighten excess skin and repair stretched abdominal muscles.
-The belly button is repositioned after skin is removed.

 These procedures take between two and five hours.
 The difference depends upon if you’re having a full tummy tuck with upper and lower incisions or a mini tuck with only the lower incision.
 Also, if your stomach muscles have become separated due to the localized weight gain, this takes somewhat longer for our 22 Plastic Surgery team to bring them back to the center and anchor them.
 During your consultation with Dr. Reuben or Dr. Clayton, we will see your unique situation and can give you an idea of how long the procedure will take.